 In July 2013, we issued convertible notes in the aggregate principal amount of \$125.0 million.
 The convertible notes are convertible into common stock upon satisfaction of certain conditions.
 The convertible notes bear interest at a fixed rate of 4.50% per year, payable semiannually in arrears on January 15 and July 15 of each year.
 The convertible notes will mature on July 15, 2020 unless earlier repurchased by us or converted at the option of holders.
 On April 13, 2016, we entered into conversion agreements with certain holders of our convertible notes.
 Under the conversion agreements, such holders agreed to convert an aggregate principal amount of \$64.2 million of convertible notes held by them.
-In connection with a lawsuit filed by the trustee and certain holders of the

-Convertible Notes in the Court of Chancery in the State of Delaware, captioned Wells Fargo Bank, National Association, Wolverine Flagship Fund Trading Limited, Highbridge International LLC, and Highbridge Tactical Credit & Convertibles Master Fund, L.P. v.
-Merrimack Pharmaceuticals, Inc., or the Delaware Action, we have agreed to deposit, and in April 2017 did deposit, \$60.0 million in proceeds from the asset sale into an escrow account.
-The funds will remain in escrow for the duration of the Delaware Action in order to provide security to the plaintiffs for their claims in the Delaware Action.
-See Note 10, "Borrowings," in the accompanying notes to the condensed consolidated financial statements for additional information.
+In connection with a lawsuit filed by the trustee and certain holders of the Convertible Notes in the Court of Chancery in the State of Delaware, captioned Wells Fargo Bank, National Association, Wolverine Flagship Fund Trading Limited, Highbridge International LLC, and Highbridge Tactical Credit & Convertibles Master Fund, L.P. v.
+Merrimack Pharmaceuticals, Inc., or the Delaware Action, in April 2017, we deposited \$60.0 million in proceeds from the asset sale into an escrow account to provide security to the plaintiffs for their claims in the Delaware Action.